 Focus on Local

-The last point but certainly not the least important, is to focus on local marketing strategies.
-You may have probably heard this millions of times, but focusing on local doesn’t mean that you will need to completely change your products, tastes and preferences to local ones.
-The idea is actually to understand customer’s needs and adapt your product whilst not forgetting one’s core product strategy.
+The last point but certainly not the least important is to focus on local marketing strategies.
+You may have probably heard this a million of times, but focusing on local doesn’t mean that you will need to completely change your products, tastes and preferences to local ones.
+The idea is actually to understand the customer’s needs and adapt your product whilst not forgetting one’s core product strategy.

-For example have you ever tried those colorful burgers at KFC, a pink spicy hamburger?
+For example, have you ever tried those colorful burgers at KFC, a pink spicy hamburger?
 This is roasted cheese spicy chicken with a pink bread.
-The brighter colours proved to be a strong novelty in China and effectively generate sales for KFC, they kept a distinct brand whilst responding to consumer demand.
+The brighter colors proved to be a strong novelty in China and effectively generate sales for KFC, they kept a distinct brand whilst responding to consumer demand.

 - The Top 10 Marketing Trends That Will Define 2016

 - How Brands Can Attract Shoppers In Slower-Growth China